 Last updated on April 17th, 2019.
-Posted in Web Design.
+Posted in Web Design For Business.

-In this tutorial, I’d like to show you how all this works.
-We’ll talk about what you'll need in order to connect to your web server using FTP, then I'll walk you through, step-by-step, to connect to your website using an FTP application.
-We’ll do all of this using a free Firefox extension called FireFTP.
+So here, we'll talk about what software you'll need in order to connect to your web server using FTP, what info you'll need, and then I'll walk you through the process, step-by-step, to connect to your website using FTP.

 Think of FTP as opening a two-way street between your computer and your web server.
 You can either send files from your computer to your web server (uploading), or you can pull files from your web server down to your computer (downloading).
 There are lots of scenarios where you'd want to either pull files down from your website or upload new ones—and FTP makes this process a breeze.

 For instance, you might want to edit a part of your website.
 One method of doing this is to connect to your website via FTP, find the file on your web server and download it to your computer, make your edits, and then upload the file back to your server, overwriting the old file with the new one.
 The changes you've made would now appear on your live website.
 Other times, you might want to manually back up your website's files, which is easy enough with FTP.
 Here, you'd simply connect to your web server and download all your site files to your computer.
 Here's a final example of where using FTP comes in very handy: If you're running a WordPress website, it's possible to get locked out of your admin dashboard.
 Thankfully, this is a rare event.
 And this problem can thankfully be resolved via FTP.

 In order to use FTP, you'll need a few things.
 First, you'll need an FTP application.
 An FTP application provides us with a simple, easy to use interface for managing our website files.
 We can move, copy, rename, and delete files, create folders, and so on.
 You'll see exactly how this works in a moment.